A good 2.1 Honours undergraduate degree in Computer Science or a related discipline.

 Students will be assigned an advisor who meets with them at the start of the year to discuss module choices and is available to assist with any academic difficulties during the year.
 A designated member of staff provides close supervision for the MSc project and dissertation.

 The modules in the St Andrews programme have varying methods of delivery and assessment.
-For more details of each module, including weekly contact hours, teaching methods and assessment, please see the latest module catalogue which is for the 2018–2019 academic year; some elements may be subject to change for 2019 entry.
+For more details of each module, including weekly contact hours, teaching methods and assessment, please see our website; some elements may be subject to change for 2019 entry.

 Fees and funding